 One has to make rules and stick with them.

 2) Then there was the

 Ipod.
 Why should I be attached to an Ipod?
 I’ve got the world’s worst taste in music.
 Would I actually miss The Carpenters’ Gold: The Greatest Hits or The Theme from Billy Jack?

-over the “dashboard” of the machine, so I won’t have to look at all of the LED bells and whistles that tell me how many calories I’m burning or how fast my heart is pumping, because I really don’t care.
+The New Yorker over the “dashboard” of the machine, so I won’t have to look at all of the LED bells and whistles that tell me how many calories I’m burning or how fast my heart is pumping, because I really don’t care.